5 Carpet Cleaner Alternatives That Actually Work

 The challenge?
 Keeping it clean and stain-free as well as free of bacteria and other contaminants!

-In this article, you’ll learn how to maintain and clean your carpet, four non-toxic cleaner alternatives for carpet cleaning machines, spot cleaning, and deodorizing you can use to get your carpets squeaky clean, stain-free, and smelling great.
+In this article, you’ll learn how to maintain and clean your carpet, four human-safe cleaner alternatives for carpet cleaning machines, spot cleaning, and deodorizing you can use to get your carpets squeaky clean, stain-free, and smelling great.

 For basic carpet maintenance, HEPA vacuum once a week to maintain your carpet.
 Carpets are a sink for dust, SVOCs, and other contaminants.
 Use a sealed canister HEPA vacuum.